FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 This file creates the routes which will handle the pages discussed above:

 * The login page, available to unauthenticated users.
-* The home page, which greets users by name.
+* The homepage, which greets users by name.

 It also has a few other routes which don't have corresponding pages: